Code-Institute-Submissions/gabriele-andolina-the-underwater-gang_OctResub/README.md

 ### 5.1 *Validator Testing*
 * HTML
    * The final version of the code is free of errors when passed through the official W3C Markup Validator via URI.
    However, a difference was noted upon checking the .html files individually as opposed to validation via URI.
 Since this is a Django-based project, the source code had to be retrieved by right-clicking on each page in the front-end, then selecting the "View page source" option.
-In fact, the markup validation service is not able to recognize the Jinja templating language.
+In fact, the markup validation service is not able to recognize the Jinja templating language and throws several errors because of this.

    ![W3C HTML Validation](documentation/images/html-validation.png)